Wednesday, Saturday and Sunday play regulations and administration

 - Cards must be returned by 10.00 pm on the day of play.

-- The objective of the Club is to encourage as many members to play as possible and all steps will be taken to accommodate members within the confines of these guidelines.
+- The objective of the Club is to encourage as many members to play as possible and all steps will be taken to accommodate members using as much flexibility and common sense as provided within the confines of these guidelines

 - By mutual agreement players may exchange games if playing on the same day but must contact playing partners in both games to let them know.